 - While there were a lot of cigars made, I have a feeling many never knew about this AVO Legacy, I sure didn’t.

-- Final Smoking Time was 1 Hour and 45 Minutes give or take for each rendition.
+- Final Smoking Time was one hour and 45 give or take for each rendition.

 When a manufacturer says a cigar is medium, I generally translate that into mild-medium.
 So, when a manufacturer says something is medium, I wouldn't expect anything close to that nearly seven and a half years later.
 But, what I got from the AVO Legacy was a rich, complex and aged Dominican cigar.
 But onto your pertinent questions.
 Is this better than the AVO 22?
 No. (I haven't had the European release, but it's not better than the American release, which many seem to think is the lesser of the two.)
 Is it better than the AVO LE5 (LE05)?
 No. It is however better than any of the other AVO LEs I've had, which include: AVO 75th Anniversary, AVO Tesoro (LE08), AVO Compañero, AVO LE10 and AVO 85th Anniversary.
 I'm not really sure how I feel about the Legacy v.
 AVO Heritage as the price of the latter makes it very difficult.
 I really feel like the AVO Legacy is the forgotten LE in a series where two (22 and LE5) are regarded as incredible/legendary and the others are passed over as being something around average.
 The AVO Legacy is definitely a step above the latter and a step below the legends.